-The most important factor has always been where and by whom it is sold by and to whom at any given point of time.
-So, let’s assume someone with a great reputation, who is also known to be knowledgeable about the subject is going to attract the best buyers who respect their judgement.
+The most important factor has always been where and by whom it is sold and to whom at any given point in time.
+So, let’s assume someone with a great reputation, who is also known to be knowledgeable about the subject is going to attract the best buyers who respect their judgment.
 How well they are known also plays an important factor when selling antique tools.
 Where it is sold and how it is sold are all considered important whilst presentation and professionalism act as serving features when selling something of value.

-Let’s put it this way, if someone was to take an antique tool to a car boot sale they are never get close to its potential price.
-On the other hand if you sell it on eBay you can use your own feedback reputation which may be limited in the subject of selling antique tools, where any experienced buyer will attest to checking this out first.
+Let’s put it this way if someone was to take an antique tool to a car boot sale they are never getting close to its potential price.
+On the other hand, if you sell it on eBay you can use your own feedback reputation which may be limited in the subject of selling antique tools, where any experienced buyer will attest to checking this out first.
 You may get lucky but it’s making the sale stick without issues or partial refunds requires certainty on behalf of the person selling it.
 Others may sell their tools direct to used tool dealers as this is usually much easier but at lower than retail prices.

-Some old tools are desirable and require the use the services of someone more established and experienced to air them properly to the right eyes that will understand what they are buying and have the confidence where they are purchasing it.
-Buyers will expect the outlet be able to handle any issues should they arise, without any hassle.
+Some old tools are desirable and require the use of the services of someone more established and experienced to air them properly to the right eyes that will understand what they are buying and have the confidence where they are purchasing it.
+Buyers will expect the outlet to be able to handle any issues should they arise, without any hassle.

-The investment in time and costs into the a business creates additional confidence, this website for example has memberships, eCommerce with auction functionality, a user forum and other aspects that allow people to communicate within its framework.
+The investment in time and costs into the business creates additional confidence, this website for example has memberships, eCommerce with auction functionality, a user forum, and other aspects that allow people to communicate within its framework.
 This sounds easy when writing about it in one sentence but the reality is that this website has taken a year to plan and develop the facilities to manage and process all these functions.

 This investment is significant in both time and cost and isn’t like opening an eBay account who by the way don’t deserve the fees they charge for their services.
 What do they know about the antique tool industry?
 Read More